adewes/chrome-extension-behavior-analysis/README.md

 This will test all extensions in `data/extension.json` for which there exists a downloaded version in `data/extensions`, and store the result in `data/reports`.
 If an extension already has been analyzed, it will skip it.

+The script contains an additional parameter `baseline`, which is set to `False` by default.
+If you set it to `True`, in addition to checking the browser behavior with the given extension installed, the script will check behavior without it as well, in order to provide a baseline for the connections made by opening the list of websites you provided.
+This is useful to distinguish "normal" tracking from extension-based tracking.

 ### Example Data

-the `data` directory contains example data for extension source code, lists and reports.
+The `data` directory contains example data for extension source code, lists and reports.

 ### Questions?

-Feel free to contact me
+Feel free to contact me.

 ### License

-This code is public domain, use it in whichever way you like (please not the different license for the Proxy server).
+This code is public domain, use it in whichever way you like (please note the different license for the Proxy server).